Solo Audition Procedures and Results

 - If you are taking private voice lessons, your teacher will definitely help you prepare.
 Start early!

 - Ask your music teacher!
-If you start the Spring before GPSC, your teacher will have time to help you and you likely will be very prepared.
+If you start the Spring before GPSC, your teacher will have time to help you and you will probably be very prepared.

 - Make sure you are not singing along with a recording that includes a professional singer.
 You might be surprised how hard it is to sing without them once you’re used to having that support.